andreaiacono/andreaiacono.github.io/tesi/thesis.md

 At the bottom of the window are two text boxes and a choice box.
-The two text boxes contain the energy value and age of the bioid; modifying these values and pressing the \"Apply\" button, the new values will be assigned to the bioid.
-The choice box allows selecting the bioid\'s sex;
+The two text boxes contain the energy value and age of the bioid; modifying these values and pressing the "Apply" button, the new values will be assigned to the bioid.
+The choice box allows selecting the bioid's sex;
-also in this case, changes will occur after pressing the \"Apply\" button.
+also in this case, changes will occur after pressing the "Apply" button.

-The \"gaze direction\" scroll bar allows rotating a bioid on itself to make it look in another direction.
+The "gaze direction" scroll bar allows rotating a bioid on itself to make it look in another direction.

 It is possible to display a different window for each bioid to compare